HumabHatterZed/WhistleWindInscryptionMods/README.md

 ## Credits
 Shoutout to Arackulele, divisionbyz0rro, and julien-perge for having public GitHubs for me to reference back to.
 I'm not an expert coder by any measure, so your work has been incredibly helpful in letting make the mod I wanted to make.
 Additional shoutout to James Veug and his ReadMeMaker mod.
-I didn't use it to generate this ReadMe, but I am using the images he's provided.
+I found it very helpful in making this thing look minimally presentable.

 ## Changelog